nickmontfort/curveship-js/doc/tutorial.md

 Save and close the redcarpet.js file.

 ## Now, run  curveship.
 Open your curveship html file in a browser (e.g. Chrome or Firefox).
 If there are no errors, you will see the title of your story and a list of bulleted narration choices.
 Clicking on each of these options will perform different narrations.
-In this example, we have three narrations:
+In this example, we have three narrations:<br>
 * `"i=reporter"` is the story told from the reporter's first person point-of-view.
 * `"order=retrograde,you=actress,i=actress,event_numbers"` displays the events told in backwards order, told from the actress point-of-view to herself, and displaying the original number order.
 * `"speaking=after,i=reporter,order=random"`  displays a random-ordered retelling in past-tense, told from the point-of-view of the reporter.